syncfusion-content/winui-docs/winui/Scheduler/Appointments.md

 // Setting the Id of an event. meeting.Id = 1;
 var Meetings = new ObservableCollection<Meeting>();
-//Adding a custom appointment in the CustomAppointmentCollection.
+//Adding a business object in the business object collection.
 Meetings.Add(meeting);
-//Adding custom appointments in the ItemsSource of SfScheduler.
+//Adding business objects in the ItemsSource of SfScheduler.
 Schedule.ItemsSource = Meetings;
 {% endhighlight %}
 {% endtabs%}